Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Modeling problems with endogenous and exogenous uncertainties

-Each decision and chance node $j \in C \cup D$ can assume a state $s_j$ from a discrete and finite set of states $S_j$.
-For a decision node $j \in D$, $S_j$ represents the available choices; for a chance node $j \in C$, $S_j$ is the set of possible realizations.
-The set $A = \{(i,j) \mid i,j \in N\}$ contains the arcs $(i,j)$, which represent the influence between nodes.
-In Fig. \ref{fig:usedcar}, the arrows between the nodes represent the arcs.
+Each decision and chance node $j \in N^C \cup N^D$ can assume a state $s_j$ from a discrete and finite set of states $S_j$.
+For a decision node $j \in N^D$, $S_j$ represents the available choices; for a chance node $j \in N^C$, $S_j$ is the set of possible realizations.
+For instance, the possible levels of public interest represented in nodes $I_{pre}$ and $I_{post}$ form a discrete set, such as $S_j = \{$``low'', ``medium'', ``high''$\}$ for $j \in \{I_{pre}, I_{post}\}$.
+The arcs $(i,j)$ in $A_{ID} = \{(i,j) \mid i,j \in N\}$ represent influence between nodes.
+In Fig. \ref{fig:nmon}, the arcs are represented by arrows between the nodes.
 Before defining this notion of influence further, let us first define a few necessary concepts.